Coppieters Foundation: Activities

 One of Coppieters’ main activities is to publish reports and papers on issues related to culture, politics and European institutions with a focus on regional and minority movements.
 These reports are aimed at policy makers at a European level but also intended for the general public.
 They are usually authored by independent researchers.

 A part from the reports, Coppieters also publishes shorter policy papers and organises conferences on topics such as language diversity, the concept of cultural footprint, and the internal enlargement of the European Union.

 Etymology

 Coppieters Foundation takes its name from Maurits Coppieters (1920–2005), a prominent Flemish politician who was a Member of the European Parliament for the Volksunie (VU) and played a pioneering role in the formation of the EFA.
 During his political career Coppieters advocated for the right to self-determination in the EU.
+Coppieters comprises eleven full members and five associated members representing eight European countries.
+These members form the General Assembly, which meets annually to review and define the organisation’s main strategic priorities.